Each year, up to 90 UA undergraduate and graduate students from all fields of study are accepted into the McGuire Entrepreneurship Program.

 In the spring, the focus changes from planning to communicating.

 You will be creating a business plan investors want to fund, telling a story that attracts partners and customers, hitting on every benefit, addressing every cost concern, and polishing delivery for every audience.
-To get the most out of your McGuire Experience, take advantage of the additional opportunities the program offers, such extra mentoring to prepare for national and regional business plan competitions, such as the Arizona Collegiate Venture Competition.
+To get the most out of your McGuire Experience, take advantage of the additional opportunities the program offers, such extra mentoring to prepare for regional and national business plan competitions.

 You'll publicly unveil your new venture for the very first time at McGuire on the Mall, a tradeshow where you'll showcase your business idea to investors, business leaders, the media, and potential customers.